lavabit/robox/README.md

 ## Operating System Candidates

-The following operating systems are on my personal list, but haven't been added because of various resource contraints.
+The following operating systems are potential candidates.
+They may be added in the future.

 Manjaro
 Mint